SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

   - Area
   distance: 10 burst
   target: Each ally
-  effect: Each target can make a free strike that deals an extra 1 damage.
+  effect: Each target can make a [[Free Strike|free strike]] that deals an extra 1 damage.

 ~~~